-Bernie Sanders Wins Majority of Hispanic Votes in Nevada, Adds Black Support
+Sanders Wins Majority of Hispanic Votes in Nevada, Adds Black Support

 Sanders, who represents the whitest state in the U.S. Senate, not only held on to his majority with Hispanic voters, he added to his share of black voters.

 Sanders was supported by 44 percent of nonwhite voters, according to NBC’s caucus entrance polls.
-That is better than double his closest rival Joe Biden, who garnered the support of just 21 percent of nonwhite voters.
+That is better than double his closest rival, Joe Biden, who garnered the support of just 21 percent of nonwhite voters.

 Sanders won an outright majority of Hispanic voters, with 53 percent support according to the NBC polls.
 Biden’s second-place produced just 16 percent support.
 That matched his vote share in 2016.
 It is a surprisingly strong result given how many more alternatives voters had this year.